Dark-Heresy/front-end/CONTRIBUTING.md

 This error is caused by the lack of custom host on your OS.
 Checkout the [README](README.md), there is a section called "Development server" with the required configuration.

+## Naming conventions

+The dh prefix is for Dark Heresy.
+This is a pain in the ass to have a prefix nevertheless we think that this is useful to identify our stuff from dependencies stuff.
+It also avoid potential naming collision.

+For example:
+The type DhOptional without Dh as prefix should be Optional, which is too much common and we do not want to fall in an import hell.

+This is the true story, sorry for that, I do not have any potatoes.

+### Files

+- Each file should be prefixed with "dh-"

+### Components

+- Each component should be prefixed with "dh-"

+### Classes

+- Each class should be prefixed with "Dh"

+### Types

+- Each class should be prefixed with "Dh"

+### Functions

+- Each function should be prefixed with "dh"

+### CSS variables and mixins

+- Each variable and mixin should be prefixed with "dh-"